apache/openwhisk/docs/actions.md

   }
   ```

-  The JavaScript file may contain additional functions, but by convention a function called `main` must exist and it is the entry point for the action.
+  The JavaScript file might contain additional functions.
+However, by convention, a function called `main` must exist to provide the entry point for the action.

 2. Create an action from the following JavaScript function.
 For this example, the action is called 'hello'.